Mauriihara/CompGrafJuegoOpenGL/README.md

 ## 🚀 How to run

-1. Clone the repository
+1. Download the project as a ZIP file
+2. Extract the ZIP to a local folder
-2. Open in Microsoft Visual Studio
+3. Open `Bomberman.sln` using Microsoft Visual Studio
-3. Click on the green arrow (Start)
+4. Build and run the project (click the green "Start" button)